maidsafe-archive/message_filter/README.md

 # message_filter

 A size based or time based message filter.
-Takes any generic type as key and will dop keys after a time period or size of containrt is reached.
-The filter has Add/Has key methods.
+Takes any generic type as key and will dop keys after a time period or size of container is reached (Lru Cache pattern).
+The filter has Add key method only.
 Delete will be added at a later stage.
 This is a handy container for network based systems to filter previously seen messages.

 Travis build and test status